Body Condition Scoring Beef Cows

 Calving Time

-If cows are thin, breeders may want to change the pre-calving feeding program.
-It is difficult to get condition on cows after calving economically.
-It takes large amount of high-quality feed.
+If cows are thin, producers may want to change the pre-calving feeding program.
+Because of the nutritional demands of lactation, it is difficult to get cows to condition economically after calving.

 Beginning of Breeding Season

-Thin cows may indicate a poor match of calving season to feed sources.
-Maybe calving is held too early in the spring.
-The period from weaning to 90 days pre-calving is the best time to get serious about body condition scoring and planning the nutrition/ management program because the manager's strategy can have great impact.
-The period from calving to re-breeding may help explain the productivity (or lack thereof!) but it is mostly too late to have much impact on herd productivity and profitability.
+Thin cows at this time may indicate a poor match of calving season to feed sources.
+Maybe calving occurs too early in the spring.
+The period from weaning to 90 days pre-calving is the best time to get serious about body condition scoring and planning the nutrition/management program because the manager's strategy can have great impact.
+The period from calving to re-breeding may help explain the productivity (or lack thereof!) but it is likely too late to have much impact on herd productivity and profitability at this point.
+If cows are thin management options include early weaning when the youngest calf is 45 days old or 48 hour calf separation.
+Both of these management techniques will help initiate estrous cycles in beef cows.